 POCO C++ is a modern library that is useful for creating HTTP RESTful APIs for the cloud backend and server that talk to SQL databases, MongoDB or Redis.

 C++ has a GUI-based and open-source framework JUCE that can be used for the development of desktop and mobile applications.
 GUI provides the best way to write C++ source code that can be compiled and run identically on Windows, macOS, and Linux.

 JUCE framework gives its users direct support for user-interface elements, graphics, and audio in addition to XML and JSON parsing, networking, cryptography, and multi-threading.
 An integrated interpreter that mimics ECMAScript’s syntax and various other commonly-used features are also available.

-That sums up the list of top 10 C++ libraries, which you can explore if you are done with the standard C++ programming.
+That sums up the 10 best libraries in c++, which you can explore if you are done with the standard C++ programming.
 All the libraries mentioned above are open-source so that you can download them directly from their official websites.
 Else, you can also use a C++ package manager, which could download the same for you.